September 28, 2025 | Bryan Berk

 The bad news is that it will be difficult.

-You'll need to build up small wins and slowly work on building the momentum again.
+When you don't have momentum, you'll need to build up small wins and slowly work on building the momentum again.

 This stage will feel painful and like a drag...